Intelligent systems research

 Accenture calculates that by 2026, AI alone could save U.S. healthcare $150 billion annually.
 Imagine what else could be saved with automation and connected applications in devices.
 The opportunities to compute data in near real time on common development and operations platforms for the benefit of both patient and institution are immense.

-These initial-phase intelligent system characteristics account for 36% of all the critical characteristics for intelligent systems success.
+These initial-phase intelligent systems characteristics account for 36% of all the critical characteristics for intelligent systems success.
 No other sector scores higher than 18% for these necessary precursors.

 The ability to compute on the far edge is the next most important characteristic for success in the building phase of intelligent systems capability for this sector.
 It joins the ability to predict stresses and failures and resolve them and the ability to customize device experiences in the cloud as the three characteristics core to success in straddling needs over the next three to five years.